 political economy, political science, history, law and public policy, education, and public service

-$35 for museum fee and a booklet of supplemental readings.
+$20 for a booklet of supplemental readings.